emmajsadams/autocomplete-compare-web/blazor/README.md

 Styles are managed via sass.
 The main sass file is located in `FlightFinder.Client/wwwroot/sass/index.scss` which needs to be compiled down to css located at `FlightFinder.Client/wwwroot/index.css`.
 This project uses the ruby `sass` gem to accomplish this on change.

+NOTE: Project and solutions still use the name FlightFinder that was borrowed from the linked example.
+This name will eventually be changed.

 ## Deploy
 * Install Docker https://docs.docker.com/install/
 * Create docker-machine with name `web-compare` as target for deployment